 When you have really stubborn tangles, usually the quickest way out of the problem is to carefully snip the stitches from the front of your fabric, and pull the cut threads from the back.
 Then re-stitch.
 If you make this decision early, you won’t lose much time at all.

 2. All stitchers have their own preferred length of thread that they feel comfortable stitching with.
 If the thread is too long, the thread may tangle or fray.
 Most experienced cross stitchers prefer a length of 15 – 18 inches.

 Some inexperienced stitchers use longer strands in their needles, thinking this will save the time it takes to rethread the needle, but this can actually cause tangling instead, and thereby wastes time while you untangle the thread.

-3. Most cross stitch patterns (charts) call for two strands of a single colour or a blend of two different colours in the needle.
+3. Most cross stitch patterns (charts) call for two strands of a single color or a blend of two different colors in the needle.